Page event

 If for some reason you don’t want to send the page

-event to all the destinations you’ve set up in your Edgee project,
+event to all the components you’ve set up in your Edgee project,

-you can specify the destinations that will receive the event data in the Context Payload.
+you can specify the components that will receive the event data in the Data Layer.

 More about manual triggering